acharraggi/Pushbot/README.md

 This is a FIRST Tech Challenge robot used for demonstrations of hardware and programming.
 The robot using Tetrix parts.
 - two old AndyMark NeveRest Classic 40 gearmotors mounted on the rear wheels;
+- motor encoder cables connecting each motor to the control hub (also includes Rev Logic Level Converters);
 - 4" tetrix wheels on the rear;
 - 4" omni-wheels on the front;
 - a Rev Control Hub and battery;